taustation-fan/taustation-fan.github.io/ships.md

 Ships require regular repairs, and occasional refurbishments.

-Once a health bar of a ship below a certain threshold, or when the navigation computers are "not operational", the ship requires repairs before you can fly it again.
+Once a health bar of a ship sinks below a certain threshold, or when the navigation computers are "not operational", the ship requires repairs before you can fly it again.

-If you are lucky, and the current station has a shipyard, the repairs can be done for you by paid workers, which means you can do not have to be present during the repairs -- but it costs about twice as much as repairing it yourself.
+If you are lucky, and the current station has a shipyard, the repairs can be done for you by paid workers, which means you do not have to be present during the repairs -- but it costs about twice as much as repairing it yourself.